bodo-ai/Bodo/docs/docs/api_docs/sql/case_sensitivity.md

 # Identifier Case Sensitivity

-In BodoSQL all identifiers not wrapped in quotes are automatically converted to upper case.
+In BodoSQL, by default all identifiers not wrapped in quotes are automatically converted to upper case.
 If you are a Snowflake user who is using either the Snowflake Catalog or Table Path API, then this should not impact you and the rules will be the same as Snowflake (i.e. identifiers are case-insensitive unless wrapped in quotes during table creation).
 [See here for the Snowflake documentation.](https://docs.snowflake.com/en/sql-reference/identifiers-syntax#label-identifier-casing).